 All that being said, if Medicare has a question about the medical necessity of the services you provide, it’s on you to ensure your notes accurately and adequately describe what you did, why you did it, and what happened as a result.
 That’s why notes—specifically, the subjective notes—are so important.
 Be sure to always document what you did for the patient during each visit that he or she could not have done alone or at a fitness center (e.g., verbal instruction, technique correction, posture correction, biometric monitoring, and real-time exercise modification based on data).
 Also, make all of your goals functional, and document demonstrable progress toward each goal—even if the goal is to maintain.
 According to Gawenda, many providers could do a better job documenting self-care ADL deficits and teaching.

 You mentioned using a GA modifier to indicate that an ABN is on file.
 We use the GX modifier when a patient has reached the therapy threshold and continued services are not medically necessary.
 What is the difference between GA and GX?

-As we explain here, the GA modifier indicates that a required ABN is on file for a service or item not considered medically reasonable and necessary.
+As we explain in this blog post, the GA modifier indicates that a required ABN is on file for a service or item not considered medically reasonable and necessary.
 The GX modifier indicates that a voluntary ABN was issued for non-covered services.